 Assessment and approval

-It usually takes about eight months for a family to go through the adoption process of being assessed and approved, but sometimes it can take longer.
+It usually takes around six to eight months for a family to go through the adoption process of being assessed and approved.

 After you have met with an adoption agency and attended a series of information sessions and/or preparation groups, you will usually be invited to formally apply to be assessed for adoption.
 Once your application has been accepted, your assessment or home study begins and you will be allocated your own social worker.